 400 Jordan Rd., Suite B (second floor), (518) 629-7454

-The Paramedic is a highly-skilled professional provider who practices the art and science of out-of-hospital medicine in conjunction with medical direction.
+The Emergency Medical Technician-Paramedic (EMT-P) is a highly-skilled professional provider who practices the art and science of out-of-hospital medicine in conjunction with medical direction.
 Through performance of assessments and providing medical care, their goal is to prevent and reduce mortality and morbidity due to illness and injury.
-Paramedics primarily provide care to emergency patients in an out-of-hospital setting.
-Paramedics possess the knowledge, skills and attitudes consistent with the expectations of the public and the profession.
-Paramedics recognize that they are an essential component of the continuum of care and serve as linkages among health resources.
-Paramedics are responsible and accountable to medical direction, the public, and their peers.
+EMT-Ps primarily provide care to emergency patients in an out-of-hospital setting.
+EMT-Ps possess the knowledge, skills and attitudes consistent with the expectations of the public and the profession.
+EMT-Ps recognize that they are an essential component of the continuum of care and serve as linkages among health resources.
+EMT-Ps are responsible and accountable to medical direction, the public, and their peers.

 The Hudson Valley Community College Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).